 The Jewel was saved for the nation as the result of a public appeal and the Art Fund played a vital part in its success.

-The Middleham Jewel by English, 2nd half of 15th century
+The Middleham Jewel by Unknown Artist, 2nd half of 15th century

 © Yorkshire Museum